-- 1. In March 2010, water systems were sent information on the Operator Reimbursement Grant and training opportunities. - 2.
-Direct contact with small water systems by Water Supply Program staff and Maryland Rural Water Association (MRWA) circuit riders was made throughout 2010. - 3.
-The Water Supply Program and Board staff participated in various annual conferences for water associations such as American Waterworks Association (AWWA), Water and Wastewater Operators Association (WWOA), and MRWA to provide training for operators. - 4.
+- 1. Direct contact with small water systems by Water Supply Program staff and Maryland Rural Water Association (MRWA) circuit riders was made throughout 2011. - 2.
+The Water Supply Program and Board staff provide training for operators in various annual conferences for water associations such as American Waterworks Association (AWWA), Water and Wastewater Operators Association (WWOA), and MRWA to provide training for operators. - 3.
 The WSP participates in EPA's Area Wide Optimization Program (AWOP).
 AWOP was developed to increase awareness of the need for continuous optimization of surface water plants so that the risk of waterborne disease outbreaks will be reduced.
 AWOP has developed tools and methods to promote plant optimization.
 The WSP participates in on-site, multi-state activities to assess and ensure optimized plant performance.

-2011 Implementation Schedule
+2012 Implementation Schedule

 - a.
-March 2011 The Water Supply Program will send an annual notification to all community and nontransient noncommunity water systems that includes monitoring schedules, water quality data and general updates. - b.
-Summer 2011 The WSP will review activities covered under the Operator Reimbursement Grant, and will submit a report on expenditures and contract progress to EPA Region III. - c.
-September 2011 The Board and MDE will prepare a report to the State Legislature on the recommendations in the 2009 audit report.
-The report is scheduled for completion by October 2011.
+March 2012 The Water Supply Program will continue to send an annual notification to all community and nontransient noncommunity water systems that includes monitoring schedules, water quality data and general updates. - b.
+Revise regulations to incorporate changes from the FY2012 legislative session. - c.
+December 2012 The WSP will complete training activities under the Operator Reimbursement Grant.